victordieggo/spaceman-docs/README.md

 #### Sass

 Spaceman uses [Sass](https://sass-lang.com/) as a preprocessor and the SCSS syntax.
-Out of the box, you will see the following structure:
+In the `assets/src/css` path, you will see the following structure:

 * `base/` - contains global styles, such as resets, typography and grid
 * `components/` - contains each self-contained component in its own `.scss` partial